Era ends, war looms as U.S. forces quit main base in Afghanistan | Law-Order

 American troops pulled out of their main military base in Afghanistan on Friday, leaving behind a piece of the World Trade Center they buried 20 years ago in a country that the top U.S. commander has warned may descend into civil war without them.
 "All American soldiers and members of NATO forces have left the Bagram airbase," said a senior U.S. security official on condition of anonymity.

-Though a few more troops have yet to withdraw from another base in the capital Kabul in the coming days, the Bagram pullout brings to an effective end the longest war in American history.
+Though a few more troops have yet to withdraw from another base in the capital Kabul, the Bagram pullout brings an effective end to the longest war in American history.
 The base, an hour's drive north of Kabul, was where the U.S. military has coordinated its air war and logistical support for its entire Afghan mission.
 The Taliban thanked them for leaving.

+"We consider this withdrawal a positive step.
+Afghans can get closer to stability and peace with the full withdrawal of foreign forces," Taliban spokesman Zabihullah Mujahid told Reuters.
+Other Afghans were more circumspect: "The Americans must leave Afghanistan and there should be peace in this country," said Kabul resident Javed Arman.
+"We are in a difficult situation.
+Most people have fled their districts and some districts have fallen.
+Seven districts in Paktia province have fallen and are now under Taliban control."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)